 Denver Public Works is prioritizing the installation of ADA pedestrian ramps in all locations where the Street Maintenance Division is planning to do street work and a ramp does not exist.

-DODR is charged with conducting curb ramp reviews of all City and County of Denver owned properties, as well as non-owned properties supported or funded by the City and County of Denver.
+DODR can assisst with accessibility requests, including curb ramp requests and reviews of City and County of Denver owned properties, as well as non-owned properties supported or funded by the City and County of Denver.